viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-1.md

 ### Why Terraform, since Serverless Framework itself can provision AWS resources?
 Well, it's very common to have an API Gateway serving different backend services.
 Ex: endpoint X points to a serverless function, endpoint Y points to Java Spring Boot Microservice, endpoint Z points to third-party API.
-If the API Gateway gets provisioned by the serverless Service, it's infrastructure code gonna be highly coupled to this service and you need to implement the other types of integrations using this service as a proxy (creating more lambdas and increasing the infrastructure cost and complexity).
+If the API Gateway gets provisioned by the serverless Service, it's infrastructure code going to be highly coupled to this service, then you need to implement the other types of integrations using this service as a proxy (creating more lambdas and increasing the infrastructure cost and complexity).
-Also, if you destroy this Service, the API Gateway gonna be destroyed too.
+Also, if you destroy this Service, the API Gateway going to be destroyed too.

 So, hands on!

 ### Terraform AWS API Gateway provisioning
 If haven't Terraform installed, do it: https://www.terraform.io/downloads.html.
 When provisioning resources, the docs helps a lot: https://www.terraform.io/docs/providers/aws/index.html.
-Nobody should try to memorize the code for the whole bunch of services AWS provides.
+Nobody should try to memorize the code for a bunch of services AWS provides.

 First, we need set the cloud provider configurations.
 Let's create file `provider.tf` like this: